kianurivzzz/block_diagram/README.md

 # block_diagram
-Иlock diagram from the my lessons
+Block diagram from the my lessons